Turn A Broken Wine Glass Into A Fairy Garden Cloche

 And no fairy garden would be complete without a few magic mushrooms.

-Theses are so much fun to make.
-All you need are a few thumb tacks, hot glue gun, red and white paint and a pin.
+These are so much fun to make.
+All you need are a few thumbtacks, a hot glue gun, red and white paint and a pin.

-Grab some cardboard or foam and press the thumb tacks down to hold them upright.
+Grab some cardboard or foam and press the thumbtacks down to hold them upright.
 Use a glue gun and add dollops of glue on the head of the thumb tack.
-Try and get the glue to form peaks.
-You know those ones that always end up turning into long, stringy, gluey, spider webs?
-That’s what you want.
-When you’re happy with the mushroom shape give them a coat of paint.
+Try and get the glue to form peaks; the ones that always end up turning into long, stringy, gluey spider webs.
+That’s what you want 😉 When you’re happy with the mushroom shape, give them a coat of paint.

 Once the paint has dried, dip a pin head into white craft paint and make dots all over the magic little mushrooms.

 What do you do when you break a wine glass?
-Throw it away and pour more wine or make a fairy garden cloche?
-I’d love to know and don’t forget to share it with your friends and/or save it to Pinterest if you like the idea.
+Throw it away and pour more wine, or make a fairy garden cloche?

 Don’t have any broken wine glasses?
 No problem, I’ve got you covered Disclosure: If you click on the links below, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us buy new wine glasses for our next party 😉